yaikobzeray/dev-journal/activity_log.md

 Built a FastAPI endpoint with Pydantic v2 schema validation.
 The automatic OpenAPI docs at /docs are incredibly useful.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Thursday, 02 May 2024 — Entry 5

+Added flutter_secure_storage for sensitive token storage instead of SharedPreferences.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*